Words have power, and that goes double for names – especially life coaching business names.

 - Etymology: Explore the history of words you feel drawn to and see if you can break them down even further.
 For instance, their Latin roots, or the original words they grew from.

-- Different languages: Run your favourite power words through a translator and see what comes up.
+- Different languages: Run your favorite power words through a translator and see what comes up.
 Exercise caution here – you don’t want to end up with an accidentally offensive or hilarious coaching company name in a language you don’t speak!

 - History and mythology: Feel yourself drawn to a particular subject?
 Take a deep dive into its history and see if there are any great figures or related tales you can take inspiration from.
 Greek gods are an amazing (and fascinating) source of creative material for coaching business names!